-Infants Young Toddlers using a variety of strategies to so Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Interact with objects in a variety of ways and notice the effects of their own actions.
-Repeat behaviors to obtain desired results (e.g., repeatedly push button on pop up toy).
+Standard 3: Children demonst Standard 3: Children demonstrate flexibility and creativity by using a variety of strategies to solve problems.
+Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Interact with objects in a variety of ways and notice the effects of their own actions.
+Repeat behaviors to obtain desired results.
 Experiment with the effects of simple actions on different objects (e.g., use a scoop to put sand into a bucket, then attempt to use a scoop to put water into a bowl).
 Make predictions based on past experiences.
 Make predictions and explain reasoning.
 Attend to objects and/or activities in the environment.
 Observe the ways in which others interact with objects and materials.
 Observe and imitate actions of others when attempting to accomplish tasks or solve problems.
 Recall and use previously successful strategies to complete tasks.
 Apply prior knowledge and experiences to complete new tasks and solve new problems.
-Solve simple problems and accomplish tasks using gestures, movement, and/or vocalizations (e.g., roll over to reach a toy; cry to express needs; remove blanket to uncover hidden object).
-Try out one or two strategies to accomplish tasks and solve problems (e.g., seek help from adults).
+Solve simple problems and accomplish tasks using gestures, movement, and/or vocalizations (e.g., roll over to reach a toy; cry to express needs).
+Try out one or two strategies to accomplish tasks and solve problems with adult support.
 Try out a variety of strategies to accomplish tasks and/or solve problems, often by trial and error.
 Purposefully use a variety of strategies, changing the approach as needed, to accomplish tasks or solve problems.
-Communicate the steps that will be used to solve problems and/or accomplish tasks.
+Communicate the steps used to solve problems and/or accomplish tasks.